ACCESS POINT (or HOTSPOT): An ACCESS POINT is what sends Wi-Fi Signals to your Devices. An ACCESS POINT is also called a “HOTSPOT”.

-JUMP LIST: This is a new Windows 7 feature that lets you see websites, documents or other files that have been recently opened.
-You can do this by right clicking on a Taskbar Icon and files that were recently opened will show up.
+JUMP LIST: This is a new Windows 10 feature that lets you see websites, documents or other files that have been recently opened.
+Programs that are on the START MENU and the TASKBAR usually have JUMPLISTS you can see.

 KBPS (KILOBITS PER SECOND): This is a speed of how Data or Information is transferred on your computer or over the internet.